 Overview: Discover the Humanities One-On-One in S.D.

-The benefit in this program lies in the ease in which a group can bring humanities programming to the community up to three times each year.
+The benefit in this program lies in the ease in which a group can bring humanities programming to the community.
+Now, up to four times each year!

 Each speaker offers a specialized program, and many speakers offer multiple programs.
 Some presentations are specific to the South Dakota and Northern Plains experiences, while others explore greater themes of society and the human experience.